rubyonracetracks/rails-neutrino-docu/docs/chapter01.md

 * You will be asked about your desired offset for the port numbers.
 Enter "10".
 * Enter the command "cd rvm-rails-general".
 * Enter the command "sh nuke.sh".
 This clears out all Docker containers and images stored on your local machine.
 * Enter the command "sh download_new_image.sh".
 This downloads the latest rvm-rails-general Docker image.
-In a few minutes, you will be automatically logged in and ready to move on to the next chapter.
+In a few minutes, you will be automatically logged into the Docker container.
+While you're waiting, you can get started on the next chapter.